apazaf/gbpn/content/en/post/2025_snow-update-3/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/
 title: "Important organizational information for the 2025 Fight!"
-subtitle: "There is snow, even if it's little and not great, but we won't be discouraged!"
+subtitle: "There is some snow, even if it isn't fresh, but we won't be discouraged!"
-summary: "There is snow, even if it's little and not great, but we won't be discouraged!"
+summary: "There is some snow, even if it isn't fresh, but we won't be discouraged!"
 authors: [af]
 tags: [2025]
 categories: [2025, update]